polysyllabic/chaos/docs/chaosface.md

 it's recommended that you have your router assign static IP addresses to both the Pi and the computer that will host Chaosface.

-If you already have TCC installed on the Pi and only want to update the local Chaosface runtime in `/usr/local/chaos`, run `./scripts/update_chaosface.sh`.
-To update only the engine, run `./scripts/update_engine.sh`.
-To update both engine and Chaosface together, run `./scripts/update_chaos.sh`.
-To sync only startup/service files (`startchaos.sh`, `chaos.service`, `chaosface.service`),
-run `./scripts/update_services.sh`.
-Re-run `./install.sh` only when you want to reconfigure installation options (for example, switching between local and remote Chaosface, or changing the configured interface address).

-Setting up the computer for Chaosface:
+To install Chaosface on a computer other than the Pi, you must follow these steps:

-1. Install Python 3.10 or newer on the computer that will run Chaosface.
+1. Python 3.10 or newer is required.
+If it's not yet installed on the computer that will run Chaosface, install it first.

-2. Download or clone this repository onto that computer.
+2. Download or clone the TCC repository onto the computer that will run Chaosface.
+If you've downloaded the repository, unpack the archive to whatever directory you desire.
+To clone the repository, you must have Git installed on this computer

-3. Run the dedicated Chaosface standalone installer.
-This is separate from the Raspberry-Pi `install.sh` flow and is intended for a separate computer that hosts Chaosface.
+3. Run the standalone installer script to install Chaosface by itself.
+This is separate from the Raspberry-Pi `install.sh` script, which you should _only_ run from the Pi.

    Linux / macOS:
    - Open a terminal in the repository root.